-Top Trump adviser next in impeachment hearing hot seat
+Top Trump adviser steps down ahead of impeachment testimony

 “Just as John Bolton reportedly did, I would be shocked if Morrison did not regard Giuliani’s activities as being out of bounds,” said Kimball, who has been on opposite sides of arms control debates with Morrison for more than a decade.

-Associated Press Diplomatic Writer Matthew Lee contributed to this report.
+Associated Press writers Zeke Miller and Matthew Lee contributed to this report.